aceofgreens/aceofgreens.github.io/content/articles/2024-09-07-good_politics_bad_economics.md

     <figcaption>Figure 1: A schematic showing hierarchical power structure.</figcaption>
 </figure>

 For dictatorships it is obvious that these rules apply.
 But they are present also in democracies.
 District gerrymandering can keep coalitions small.
 Immigration can expand the set of interchangeables.
-Changing the tax code helps controlling revenue.
+Changing the tax code helps to control revenue.
 Welfare programs help to reward essentials.
 In general, democrats have a harder time staying in power because of the large group of essentials and as a result have to provide more to its supporters.

 Thus, even if in a democracy most of the time public policies are beneficial to most of the people, it is not the case that in general good economics will get you re-elected.
 Depending on the governance system architecture and the incentives it creates, the policies which benefit a small group of supporters may wildly disadvantage another larger group of non-supporters.
 For further details, the book to read is [this one](https://en.wikipedia.org/wiki/The_Dictator%27s_Handbook).